< Our insights

 Mixed media hero image of people with trophy celebrating for Wardour blog on secrets of winning uk awards

-But work rarely just ‘wins’ an award.
+But work rarely just ‘wins’ a prestigious award.
 Before the trophy comes a strategic decision on the best-suited award programme for your business and, within that, the category where your content will shine brightest.
 Then comes writing the entry, which often comes with strict structural guidelines.
 To win big in UK content awards, you need a strategy.

 As the most awarded agency of our kind in the UK, we understand the value an award win brings, and the effort the whole entry process takes.
 We’ve won 160 content marketing and creative awards in the past decade and we have our finger on the pulse of the content marketing industry – here are our golden rules for success.

-Read the entry guide
+Read the award entry guide

 There’s a reason awards programmes make a point of this every year.
 Businesses and agencies continue to submit entries that miss the mark.
 Entry guides provide clear-cut instructions on what should be included (different categories often have different requirements) and how the entry process works (in some programmes you’ll need to design a PDF, in others you’ll upload imagery and copy into a set template).
 As important is their summary of various entry deadlines (there are usually multiple dates, with the earlier ones offering some form of discount) and entry fees, which will be integral in building your award calendar and budget.